Treatment of Crohn's disease

 5. Bowel Resection Surgery

-If all treatments including 5-ASA, steroids, immunosuppressants, and biologics are unsuccessful and inflammation remains severe, bowel resection surgery is performed.
-In the case of Crohn's disease, surgery is necessary when complications like bowel stricture, perforation, or fistula occur.
+If symptoms do not improve and inflammation is too severe even after using all 5-ASA agents, steroids, immunosuppressants, and biologics, bowel resection surgery is performed.
+In the case of Crohn's disease, surgery is required when intestinal stricture, perforation, or fistula occurs.

 Stat 1